Mvcampbell3/giphyHW/README.md

 - buttons are assigned classes based on if saved to local storage or not

 ### Soon to be made so:
-- create own button styles and class, not bootstrap
 - pick the right background
 - think about how you want gifs to appear in window, ie: animations?